AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/analytics.md

 ## Primary identifiers in Analytics data

-Every hit from ADC contains a primary identifier that is dependant on whether an ECID or an AAID exists.
+Every hit from the Analytics data connector contains a primary identifier that is dependant on whether an ECID or an AAID exists.
 If there is an ECID, the ECID is designated as the primary identifier.
 If there is an AAID, then the AAID is designated as the primary.